Hillary Clinton

 AUSTIN: I don't see the force available to be able to protect them currently, sir.
 So I would not recommend it at this point in time.

-Whoever calls for the US to establish a "safe zone" in Syria is basically saying, "I agree with John McCain that we should send US ground troops to Syria."
-Or else they are saying, "I believe in calling for a policy to be implemented without supporting the means to implement it."
+Whoever calls for the US to establish a "safe zone" in Syria is saying, "I agree with John McCain that we should send US ground troops to Syria."
+Or else they say, "I believe in calling for a policy to be implemented without supporting the means to implement it."
 Or else they are saying, "I believe in calling for a policy to be implemented without understanding or caring what means would be necessary to implement it."
 Or else they are saying: "I believe that General Austin was lying when he said that ground troops would be necessary to establish a 'safe zone.'"
 What are the other possibilities?

 (Have you noticed how Republicans who demand that we "listen to our generals" when they ask for more troops don't seem to be interested in listening to our generals when they say "that's not going to work unless we send troops"?)

 The next person you meet on the street could be forgiven for not knowing that "safe zone" = "ground troops."
-Not everyone watches Congressional hearings, or follows them in careful media.
+Not everyone watches Congressional hearings or follows them carefully in the media.
 But anyone who is running to be President of the United States, who is criticizing the Obama Administration for not being "tough" enough in Syria, who claims to have a magic bullet called "safe zone" to make everything wonderful in Syria that the Obama Administration could easily use if only it were not so wimpy, must concede that "safe zone" means "ground troops," so if they are calling for "safe zones," they are calling for "ground troops."

 You can urge Congress to oppose the use of US ground troops in Syria here.